MatthewReid854/reliability/docs/Similar Distributions.rst

 -   include_location_shifted - True/False.
 Default is True.
 When set to True it will include Weibull_3P, Lognormal_3P, Gamma_3P, Expon_2P
 -   show_plot - True/False.
 Default is True
 -   print_results - True/False.
 Default is True
--   samples - the number of samples to use in the calculation.
-Default is 1000.
-Using over 10000 will be very slow.
-Using less than 100 will be inaccurate and will be automatically reset to 100.
 -   number_of_distributions_to_show - the number of similar distributions to show.
 Default is 3.
 If the number specified exceeds the number available (typically 8), then the number specified will automatically be reduced.

 Outputs